BlessonDuraiseelan/Flighfare/README.md

 # Flightfare Prediction App

-This webapp is developed to predict the flightfare prices across the Indian cities.
+This webapp is developed to predict the flightfare prices travelled across the Indian cities.
 Here the user inputs details like Departure Date, Arrival Date ,Destination, Source,Stoppages and airline which are useful in predicting the prices.
 The app is built using flask and deployed in the web using Heroku.

 # Dataset and Modelling
 The dataset for the project is taken from Kaggle, and it is a time-stamped dataset so, while building the model, pre-processing was done on the dataset especially on the date-time columns to finally come up with a ML model which could effectively predict airline fares across various Indian Cities.
 The various features in the dataset were:

 Airline: The name of the airline.